ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 * Adverbial phrases and clauses

-    * ✅ In reality, you'll want to create a random user at the beginning of each log-in test.
+    * ✅ In reality, you'll want to create a random user at the beginning of each login test.

 * Conditional phrases and clauses